 In sales, however, too often, this means that your customers miss out on important information.
 Or don’t get that 6 monthly follow-up call to check in.
 Your sales team aren’t deliberately leaving people out, they just forgot to do the little job that makes sure that follow-up call gets scheduled.

 Great sales force automation tools will do exactly what they say on the tin: they will give you tools that let you automate some of your sales team’s jobs.

 This keeps your salespeople from getting bored (or forgetful) when it comes to the admin side of their job.
 It also makes sure your customers don’t suffer for it.

 Insights and Reporting

-And finally, one of the big benefits to sales force automation tools is the oversight they give you.
-I’m talking about pipelines, reports, and graphs that let you know how your sales team is doing…which we all know can have huge knock on effects for the rest of your business.
+And finally, one of the big benefits of sales force automation tools is the oversight they give you.
+I’m talking about pipelines, reports, and graphs that let you know how your sales team is doing…which we all know can have huge knock-on effects for the rest of your business.

 As I said above, most people aren’t looking to constantly monitor their sales team.
 They have work to do and don’t need the headache of forever watching what people are doing.